 CTIP PMO is responsible for developing awareness materials that can be distributed to DoD components and defense contractors overseas.
 CTIP PMO developed posters and wallet-sized cards that outline worker's rights and provides information on where to report suspected cases of TIP.
 These cards are continually shipped overseas and distributed to workers.
 Additionally, CTIP PMO created and distributed posters that outline how and where to report trafficking.
 These posters are required to be hung in an area that is readily visible to all employees.
 In locations where multiple languages are spoken, awareness materials were translated into the language(s) spoken by a significant portion of the employees.

 DoD has accomplished many feats since the passage of the National Security Presidential Directive 22 and the Trafficking Victims Protection Act of 2000.
 The number of military members and civilian employees trained increased from 72% in 2008 to 90% in 2015.
 The number of victims identified increased as DoD personnel became more aware of how to recognize and report signs of trafficking.
 Establishments that have connections to prostitution and human trafficking have been placed off-limits to all DoD employees.
-Local governments and law enforcement have begun to work with the DoD to strictly enforce the DoD's zero tolerance policy.
+Local governments and law enforcement have begun to work with the DoD to promote the U.S. Government's zero tolerance policy on TIP.
 DoD has take steps to ensure all contract employees have access to their passports and immigration documents, as well as conducted frequent inspections of work and living conditions to ensure the health and safety of its employees.
 As defenders of peace and freedom, DoD will continue to take actions to stop this heinous crime until it is completely eradicated.